 - A drug conviction on the defendant’s permanent criminal record.
 This can make it more difficult to secure a job in the future.

-If you’ve been charged with marijuana possession, we can help.
+If you’ve been charged with a marijuana offense, we can help.
 The drug defense team at the Tormey Law Firm includes a former Morris County prosecutor who has experience prosecuting drug cases.
-Having a former prosecutor on staff gives us insight into how the other side thinks and makes it easier for us to formulate defense strategies to help you beat your marijuana possession charges.
+Having a former prosecutor on staff gives us insight into how the other side thinks and makes it easier for us to formulate defense strategies to help you beat your marijuana charges.
 We also understand the nuances of courtroom procedure in Morris County New Jersey, which enables us to seek sentencing alternatives on your behalf.
 For instance, if you have never been convicted of a drug charge in New Jersey, we may be able to get you accepted into a diversionary program such as the conditional discharge program.
 If you are accepted into this program, you will avoid jail time and keep your permanent criminal record clean.

 The Tormey Law Firm has an office conveniently located in Morristown NJ, so we are available immediately to assist you.
-For a free consultation about your marijuana possession charge, contact us anytime at (908) 336-5008 or use our online contact form.
-One of our skilled Morristown marijuana defense lawyers will be happy to speak with you about your case and discuss your legal options.
+For a free consultation about your marijuana criminal charge, contact us anytime at (908) 336-5008 or use our online contact form.
+One of our skilled Morristown marijuana lawyers will be happy to speak with you about your case and discuss your legal options.